sbt/sbt-bintray/README.md

 # bintray sbt

-an sbt interface for publishing and resolving [bintray](https://bintray.com) packages
+an sbt interface for publishing and resolving [bintray](https://bintray.com) packages.

 always be shipin`